spdx/spdx-spec/chapters/4-file-information.md

 as defined in [Appendix IV](appendix-IV-SPDX-license-expressions.md).

-`DocumentRef-[idstring]`: is an optional reference to an external SPDX
+"DocumentRef-"`[idstring]`: is an optional reference to an external SPDX

 document as described in [section 2.6](2-document-creation-information.md#2.6)